-We're happy to announce our Fundraiser Partners for 2019!
+We're happy to announce our Partners for the 2019 Fundraiser Jewelry Program!
 We had so many wonderful applicants, and it was tough to choose just four organizations.
 We are beyond grateful to live in a community that works so hard for the people who live in it!
 In the end, though, we did have to choose, and we'd love to tell you a little bit about each organization that we'll be creating a pendant with this year.

 We're grateful for the work these organizations do, and are so excited to create unique pendants for each one.
 We want to thank everyone who applied to the program, and our amazing community that offers them (and us) support.
 Keep an eye out for more information as we start creating these pieces.